htcondor/htcondor/docs/version-history/feature-versions-10-x.rst

 Bugs Fixed:

+- Fixed a bug where certain errors during file transfer could result in file-transfer processes not being cleaned up.
+This would manifest as jobs completing succesfully, including final file transfer, but ending up without one of their output files (the one the error occurred during).
+  :jira:`1687`

 - Fixed a bug where if the docker command emitted warnings to stderr, the startd would not correctly advertise the amount of used image cache.
   :jira:`1645`